jschrier/blog/_posts/2024-10-11-Guitar-Pedals.md

 (26 mar 2025) [Raspberry-Pi Pico multi-effect pedal](https://101-things.readthedocs.io/en/latest/guitar_effects.html) --- very low part count, well explained.
 Has some  very interesting links including to [musicDSP](https://www.musicdsp.org/en/latest/index.html) "a collection of algorithms, thoughts and snippets, gathered for the music dsp community"

 (12 apr 2025) Yet another [Raspberry-Pi pico guitar pedal design](https://www.youtube.com/watch?v=jpfROA2EMzo).
 It appears to use a DAC for audio output (maybe better than doing PWM as in the previous one, but doesn't seem as well documented )

+# Parerga and paralipomena

+- (20 July 2025) [Guitarpedalcourse.com](https://www.guitarpedalcourse.com) offers an online course on pedal circuit design.
+Looks a bit pricey, but interesting, particularly if you pair it with a [Labor kit](https://www.ericasynths.lv/shop/diy-kits-1/edu-diy-labor/) to facilitate prototyping the audio circuits.